AI in banking: 10 predictions that will define 2026

 In 2026, wealth management will be defined by two forces: hyper-automation in operations and deep personalization in client experiences.

-AI copilots will handle prep work, portfolio reviews, and next-best-action suggestions, freeing human advisors to focus on life goals, values, and complex strategy.
-Where it was once uneconomical to offer high-touch service beyond the wealthiest clients, AI now makes it viable to extend personalized planning to the broader mass-affluent segment.
+AI copilots will handle prep work, portfolio reviews, and next-best-action suggestions.
+Human advisors will focus on life goals, values, and complex strategy.
+Where it was once uneconomical to offer high-touch service beyond the wealthiest clients, AI now makes personalized planning viable for the mass-affluent segment.

 Private banking will follow a similar path.
-Intelligent copilots will elevate the minimum standard of service across entire client books, ensuring even lower-value segments receive consistent, proactive engagement.
-Higher floor for service, stronger foundation for retention and loyalty.
+Intelligent copilots will elevate the minimum standard of service across entire client books.
+Even lower-value segments will receive consistent, proactive engagement.
+Higher floor for service, stronger foundation for retention.

 8. Small business banking gets reimagined